 ach term, Nick Hugh plans a four-day orientation in London designed to acquaint students with the program, the facilities, the city, and life in Britain.
-A typical orientation includes sessions with Nick on a range of issues, including academic arrangements and expectations, travel within the UK and abroad, safety and security.
-There is a get-acquainted buffet supper with faculty, a meeting with a London-based American counselor, a guided tour of the British Museum highlights, and time to meet individually with Nick to address any questions or concerns.
+A typical orientation includes information on accommodation and sessions on a range of issues, including academic arrangements and expectations, travel within the UK and abroad, safety and security.
+During the orientation week, a visit to Scotland is planned which will include Edinburgh and a trip to the Highlands.